Max Kepler

-Maximilian Kepler-Różycki (born February 10, 1993) is a German-American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, with whom he made his MLB debut in 2015, and Philadelphia Phillies.
+Maximilian Kepler-Różycki (born February 10, 1993) is a German professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, with whom he made his MLB debut in 2015, Philadelphia Phillies, and Arizona Diamondbacks.
 Before signing with the Twins, he played for Buchbinder Legionäre Regensburg of the Baseball-Bundesliga.
 He bats and throws left-handed.
 He holds the record for home runs hit in a career by a German-born player.

 Early life

 Kepler was born in Berlin, Germany.
 His parents, Kathy Kepler and Marek Różycki, were professional ballet dancers; they met when they performed in the same ballet company in Berlin.
 His mother is from San Antonio, Texas, while his father is from Poland.
 He has one sister, Emma Różycki, a former golf prodigy.

 At the age of six, Kepler started playing baseball at the Little League level with the John F. Kennedy School in Berlin.
 Though he received a scholarship at age seven to the Steffi Graf Tennis Foundation, he decided to choose baseball.
 Kepler attended John F. Kennedy School, and the St. Emmeram Academy in Regensburg in 2008, where he was able to train in baseball more than the average American teenager.
 He played association football with Hertha BSC, and played baseball for Buchbinder Legionäre Regensburg of the Bundesliga, the highest baseball league in Germany.